+How much do you need to water your lawn in Denver?
 Watering your lawn correctly will help keep it looking fantastic while saving you money and time.
-But it’s not always clear what proper watering looks like.

 Most lawn owners in the Denver or Littleton areas in Colorado have sprinkler systems.
 Sprinkler system companies often lead you to believe that you must water every day.